search-rug/doc-as-code-single-case-experiment/README.md

 With this motivation, an action research study is being carried on in the context of LOFAR, with the goal of identifying and evaulating alternative ICD management approaches that could improve the aforementioned issues.

-In the particular case of LOFAR, the ICDs, and their life-cycle related information (changelogs, discussions about future changes, etc.) have been managed in word-processing documents under version control, having recently switched to a corporate-based wikis for this purpose.
-During the diagnosing phase of the action research study, the following details on the aforementioned issues were identified:
+In the particular case of LOFAR, the ICDs have been managed in word-processing documents under version control, having recently switched to a corporate-based wikis for this purpose.
+Given this context, during the diagnosing phase of the action research study, the following details on the aforementioned issues were identified:

 ## Interface documentation-related issues

-- Language consistency/uniformity: an ICD often contains terminology that was clear for the people involved in its original version, but years later it could be interpreted differently.
+- The ICDs often contains terminology that was clear for the people involved in its original version, but years later it could be interpreted differently.
 This problem is exacerbated by the fact that hardware and software engineers use similar terminology with different interpretations from each one’s domain.
-- Establishing fundamentals: some trivial, but critical elements are often omitted on the ICDs.
+- Some trivial, but critical elements are often omitted on the ICDs.
 This could lead to risky assumptions, or to error-prone informal information exchange to fill the details gap.
 - Badly written definitions due to the lack of English proficiency of the writers, or misinterpretation of existing definitions due to the same language-proficiency issues.
 - Time-behavioral and state-related aspects of the interfaces are often not included in the ICDs.